-The Company holds bank accounts with an external provider and a group undertaking.
-These accounts are held in the Company's name and meet the definition of cash and cash equivalents.
-The use of certain accounts is restricted by a detailed priority of payments set out in the Programme Documentation.
+The Company holds bank accounts with an external provider and a Group undertaking.
+These accounts are held in the Company's name and meet the definition of cash and cash equivalents but their use is restricted by a detailed priority of payments set out in the Programme Documentation.
 The cash can only be used to meet certain specific liabilities and is not available to be used with discretion.

-These bank accounts are classified within "loans and receivables" in accordance with IAS 39.
-The initial measurement is at fair value.
-Subsequent measurement is at amortised cost with revenue being recognised using the effective interest method.
-The discount arising on initial recognition is being amortised over the expected life of the mortgages and Notes.
+These bank accounts are classified within "loans and receivables" in accordance with IAS 39 and income is being recorded using the effective interest method